Key takeaways

 Why is anxiety so common now?

-There is no one answer to why anxiety is more common now, but WHO data shows that the prevalence of anxiety disorders increased from 3.7% to 4.4% worldwide between 1990 and 2021.
+There is no single answer to why anxiety is more common now, but Our World in Data shows that the prevalence of anxiety disorders increased worldwide between 1990 and 2023.
 The 2024 results of the American Psychiatric Association’s annual mental health poll found that anxiety contributors among American adults include current events, gun violence, stress, and poor sleep.

 Lea este artículo en español aquí.